To add the course, please email the instructor, or show up the

 research interest in Africa and its diaspora, particularly Brazil

 and West Africa.
-He is interested in how African diasporic musics
+He explores how African diasporic musics

 circulate and transform across the Atlantic and how they serve